 5. Christ redeems the whole of creation through the church (outward mission).

-In Lausanne church planting consultations, we ask participants, ‘Which of these five traits of the New Testament church is it most urgent for your national church to recover?’
+In Lausanne church planting consultations, we ask participants, ‘Which of these five traits of the New Testament church is most urgent for your national church to recover?’

 Responses vary remarkably, depending on different historical and social contexts: